bngo13/networking-finalproj/README.md

 ## Dependencies

 Dependencies can be installed by running either:

 -   `pip install -r requirements.txt`
 -   `pip3 install -r requirements.txt`

-List of requirements:
+List of requirements that will be installed after running the above command:

 1. networkx[default]
 2. PyQT6